U.S. History I: ON-LINE COURSE

 Discussion Quizzes: (biggest chunk of your course grade)

 Discussion Quizzes are available each week from Tuesday at NOON to the following Tuesday at NOON, except for Week 10, which will be a short week ending Friday at NOON.
 These are short-answer quizzes.
 The reading material that is "fair game" for the quizzes is listed under the heading "Reading for Discussion and Discussion Quizzes" on the course schedule -- the material that is in the GREEN column.
-This means that textbook (A People and a Nation -- yellow column) will NOT be included in these quizzes.
+This means that textbook (These Truths -- yellow column) will NOT be included in these quizzes.
 You are not permitted to do outside research to answer quiz questions; rely only on course materials.
 Do not expect to be able to Google your way to the correct answer.
 Copying answers (see below) off the internet OR USING ARTIFICIAL INTELLIGENCE SUCH AS CHAT GPT will result in earning a zero for the quiz, possible referral to the Dean, and/or possibly failing the quiz portion of your grade.
+Linda will more fully explain her AI policy in a content module on D2L.

 There will be a total of 10 quizzes.
 I will count only NINE (9) quiz grades, which means your lowest quiz grade will be dropped.
 You can decide to take only 9 quizzes, or you can take all 10 quizzes and I will drop the lowest grade.
 This means that each quiz will be worth